Royal-Kingfisher/IRCTC/README.md

 #### `config.json`

-➡️ Paste and update with your details:
+➡️ Paste and update with your details: check `config.txt` to see how to edit `config.json`

 ```json
 {